wangyunpengbio/nodule_generation_with_progressive_growing_wGAN/README.md

 Pillow
 numpy
 ```
-We highly reccomend using conda for doing this
+We highly recommend using conda for doing this

 ```
 conda create -n nodule python=3.6